 Calculating pre-2023 salaries

-Putting this all together, we can look at how much you'd expect to make as a grad student (EECS and otherwise) over the course of a school year:
+Putting this all together, we can look at how much you'd expect to make as an EECS grad student over the course of a school year:

 Monthly pay, adjusting for summer